looten/yocto-qemu-playground/poky/documentation/brief-yoctoprojectqs/index.rst

    -  tar &MIN_TAR_VERSION; or greater
    -  Python &MIN_PYTHON_VERSION; or greater.
    -  gcc &MIN_GCC_VERSION; or greater.
-   -  GNU make &MIN_MAKE_VERSION; or greater

 If your build host does not meet any of these three listed version requirements, you can take steps to prepare the system so that you can still use the Yocto Project.
-See the :ref:`ref-manual/system-requirements:required git, tar, python, make and gcc versions` section in the Yocto Project Reference Manual for information.
+See the :ref:`ref-manual/system-requirements:required git, tar, python and gcc versions` section in the Yocto Project Reference Manual for information.

 Build Host Packages